LIVE · Iran FM: Hormuz "completely open" via IRGC route · US blockade stays · Brent ~$99 ↓ · Rationing on four continents · Apr 17, 2026

 Fuel, gas pressure, and recent headlines

-The countdown to oil shortages, now by country.
+The countdown to energy shortages, country by country.

-Select a country above to see how the same global disruption is landing differently at the pump, in freight, and in household energy costs.
+Select a country above to see how the same global disruption is landing differently in oil, freight, LNG, LPG, and household energy costs.

 Countdown to risk window